MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

     </RelativePanel>
     ```

-    For more info about Panel attached properties, see [Layout panels](https://docs.microsoft.com/windows/uwp/layout/layout-panels).
+    For more info about panel attached properties, see [Layout panels](https://docs.microsoft.com/windows/uwp/layout/layout-panels).

-3. In order for the **GridView** to show anything, you need to give it a collection of data to show.
+3. For the **GridView** control to show anything, you need to give it a collection of data to show.
 Open MainPage.xaml.cs and find the **GetItemsAsync** method.
-This method populates a collection called Images, which is a property that we've added to MainPage.
+This method populates a collection called **Images**, which is a property that we've added to MainPage.

     After the **foreach** loop in **GetItemsAsync**, add this line of code.